liamhyde02/365Spring24SQLQuest/ExampleFlows.md

 Example Flows #2:
 **Player completes a quest and wants to buy a potion from a shop**

+Rain completes his quest and returns to town.
+He looks at the shop inventory by calling GET /shop, which returns a list of available items.
+Rain decides he wants to buy 3 healing potions, so he fills out a POST request with "Healing Potion", 3 and sends that into the shop.
+Rain receives 3 potions and is fully healthy for his next quest.

 Example Flows #3:
 **Player creates a character, but immediately regrets the name they gave their character and seeks to change it**